 IT Teams must remodel themselves

-The way we live, consume, work and interact with one another is fundamentally changing in a digital world with the need, through data driven decisions to better understand and support our customer’s.
+The way we live, consume, work and interact with one another is fundamentally changing in a Covid-19 world with the need, through data driven decisions to better understand and support our customer’s and internal team’s way of working.
 Not only do companies have to revamp their operating models, technology stack and adapt to a changing market environment; IT Teams must also upgrade their themselves and come up with new strategies, ways of working, tactics and tools that help them build a purposeful digitally enabled organisation.
 The need for an organisational transformation is not optional any more — but building upon solid foundations to support your organisation’s digital transformation journey is a critical enabler for any organisational transformation to succeed or not.

 How have you approached modernising IT within your organisation?
 Please leave a comment below, thanks